Roxor9999/shellscripts/README.md

     -H 'Cookie: persistent=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx;' \

 Then make sure the shellscript has executable permission

+Remove the -s flag if you need error outputs or additional info about the request

 ## toggle-presentation.sh
 ##### A simple script that toggles the presentation mode of the Power manager program to prevent screen dimming.